coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 ## Scholarly object

 Scholarly objects are typically published on the web as a set of web resources, including a _landing page_ (which usually serves as the detailed view of an object, providing metadata, links to full text, and related resources), one or more _content resources_ (such as a PDF article, dataset, or presentation), and one or more _metadata resources_ (structured metadata in formats such as OAI-DC, DataCite, RIOXX).
-A landing page has typically a persistent identifier such as a DOI or handle expressed as a HTTP URI.
-Scholarly objects can also be associated with identifiers and resources, such as author identifiers, licenses, and type classifications.
+Scholarly objects can also be associated with identifiers and related resources, such as DOI, handle, author identifiers, licenses, and type classifications.

 In the COAR Notify protocol, the main topic of the Request/Offer and Announcement patterns (`object.id`) points to the landing page of a scholarly object, with optional additional references to specific content resources associated with it (`object.ietf:item`).
-If a platform hosting scholarly outputs (e.g., data repositories, institutional repositories, publisher platforms) implements Signposting, machines can automatically discover the relationships between these objects, their metadata, and additional identifiers.
+If a platform hosting scholarly outputs (e.g., data repositories, institutional repositories, publisher platforms) implements Signposting, machines can automatically discover the relationships between these objects, their metadata, and additional identifiers and resources.

-Signposts are HTTP `Link` headers or HTML `<link>` elements that points to resources and identifiers that constitute a scholarly object.
+Signposts are _typed links_ that point to resources and identifiers that constitute a scholarly object.
 Given the URL of a landing page, a Signpost can point to the associated content resources, metadata and identifiers.
 Given the URL of a content resource or a metadata resource, a Signpost can point to the landing page.

 <p>
 <img src="signposting.png"><br>